mikami520/AutoSeg4ETICA/README.md

 printed at the start of the inference.

 ## Step 7: Evaluate Inference
-To compute the dice score and average hausdorff distance:
+### To compute the dice score, average hausdorff distance and weighted hausdorff distance:
 ```
 cd <path to repo>/metrics
 ```